mpbarlow/laravel-vue-component-helper/README.md

 @vue_mount
 ```

-### A Note on Registering Components with `Vue.component()`
+### A note on registering components with Vue itself

-Because of the wide variety of ways components can be registered with Vue via `Vue.component()` (objects fetched via `import`s with ES6 modules, `require()` calls, references to objects in the current context, Webpack’s dynamic `import()` statement, inline template strings), and the fact that this is very often done in the build step rather than in the browser, making sure that the components you want to use are known to Vue is left up to you for now.
+Because of the wide variety of ways components can be registered with Vue via `Vue.component()` (objects fetched via `import`s with ES6 modules, `require()` calls, references to objects in the current context, Webpack’s dynamic `import()` statement, inline template strings), and the fact that this is very often done prior to the build step rather than in the browser, making sure that the components you want to use are known to Vue is left up to you for now.

 If you are using Webpack, setting up code-splitting and registering all of your components asynchronously using dynamic `import()`s is a very straightforward way of handling it, otherwise you can include small scripts that register the component, then include them as dependencies as described above.